31 October 2023 Jabalia refugee camp airstrike: Tunnels

 According to IDF officials, Israel targeted the space between buildings to destroy an underground tunnel complex and said that the collapse of the tunnel network caused the foundations of nearby buildings to collapse in turn causing the collapse of those buildings.
-Marc Garlasco, an US military intelligence officer during the 2003 Iraq War, opined that buildings liked collapsed due to the bombs' blast wave, not just the tunnels.
-In addition, the JDAM munition, in delayed detonation mode, would cause an earthquake like phenomenon and cause the building to collapse itself.
+Marc Garlasco, an US military intelligence officer during the 2003 Iraq War, opined that buildings collapsed due to the bombs' blast wave, not just the tunnels.
+In addition, the JDAM munition, in delayed detonation mode, would cause an earthquake-like phenomenon, causing the building to collapse.

 Mark Lattimer, writing in Lawfare stated that civilian casualties due to collapse of tunnels must be included in any proportionality test when deciding on the lawfulness of an airstrike.
 If the military advantage of an airstrike is the destruction of tunnels, then it logically follows that any collateral damage from the collapse of the tunnels also be included in calculations of civilian harm.
-He concludes that Israeli tolerance for civilian harm is "several orders of magnitude" higher than what the US or UK would tolerate.
+He concludes that Israeli tolerance for civilian harm is higher than what the US or UK would tolerate.

 The IDF had initially said that the destruction of tunnels had led to an unforeseen collapse of buildings.
-Noura Erakat responded that "It should not come as a shock to anyone that collapsing an underground structure will lead to collapse of the structures sitting atop."
+Noura Erakat responded that "It should not come as a shock to anyone [...] that collapsing an underground structure will lead to collapse of the structures sitting atop."